DomiKamu/OhmerPrems/README.md

 KordZ module is entirely free (no more time limitation) for everyone (even for non-OhmerPrems members, doesn't require license keyfile), like KlokSpid MkII and KX modules!

-All six models (aka GUI themes, same than QuadPercs modules), reduced room brightness:
+All 6 models (panel theme variants, same than QuadPercs modules), reduced room brightness:

 ![](docs/modules/KordZ/_img/KordZ_All_Models.png)